Why You Shouldn’t Use Free Proxy Servers

 The most common proxy types are datacenter and residential proxies.
 The former come from cloud hosting companies, while the latter are sourced from real users.

 Proxies can be private, which means that the IP belongs to one user or a particular domain.
-On the contrary, shared proxies are available to a handful of different users.
+In contrast, shared proxies are available to a handful of different users.
 There are also rotating proxies that automatically fetch you IPs from a pool of addresses.
-For those who need diversity, SOCKS5 proxies can handle almost any protocol, program, or type of traffic.

 Proxy Types by Use Case